-- data (bytes object) the data received by the download handler - request (Request object) the request that generated the download - spider (Spider object) the spider associated with the response response_received scrapy.signals.response_received (response, request, spider) Sent when the engine receives a new Response from the downloader.
+- data (bytes object) the data received by the download handler - request (Request object) the request that generated the download - spider (Spider object) the spider associated with the response response received

 Note: Handlers of this signal can stop the download of a response while it is in progress by raising the StopDownload exception.
 Please refer to the Stopping the download of a Response topic for additional information and examples.